a1bnaz/notepad/README.md

 # notepad

-a basic java project that i did to practice my knowledge
+a basic java project that i did to practice my knowledge took me like 4hours